 The caps eventually grow between 1 to 2 inches wide and 3 to 6 inches tall.
 The gills are white and tightly packed together under the cap.

 Shaggy manes are also known as lawyer’s wig mushrooms.
 As the cap continues to grow, the shaggy pieces look somewhat like the wigs used by lawyers and judges in English courtrooms.

-The shaggy mane has a couple of look-alikes that you need to be aware of when you are out foraging.
+The shaggy mane has a couple of look-alikes you need to know when you are out foraging.

 The False Parasol (aka the Vomiter)

 You’ll want to avoid this mushroom for obvious reasons.
-The False Parasol (chlorophyllum molybdites) is not deadly, but it will leave you out of commission for a couple of days.
+The False Parasol (chlorophyllum molybdites) is not deadly but will leave you out of commission for a few days.
 This is actually the most commonly eaten poisonous mushroom in the US.

 The False Parasol is flatter than the shaggy mane, and it lacks the scale pattern that is commonly found on the shaggy mane.

 The magpie ink cap ranges through Europe and Australia and is rarely found in North America.
 It has an unpleasant taste and can leave you with severe gastric distress.